Hawaii History Just For Entertainment

 In 1893, American colonists controlled Hawaii’s sugar-based economy, and they easily overthrew the kingdom and established the Republic of Hawaii.
 With the agreement of the mostly American elite, the U.S. annexed Hawaii as a territory in 1898.

 In the 1890s, the last Hawaiian ruler, Queen Lili’uokalani was deposed, imprisoned and forced to abdicate.
 The author of “Aloha Oe,” Hawaii’s signature song, she remains a Hawaiian heroine.
-Honolulu’s Iolani Palace, where the queen lived during her reign and where she was held captive after the coup, was restored to its late 19th-century appearance in the 1970s and is open to the public for tours and concerts.
+Honolulu’s Iolani Palace, where the queen lived during her reign and where she was held captive after the coup.
+Was restored to its late 19th-century appearance in the 1970s and is open to the public for tours and concerts.

 Interesting Facts